-Costings were developed to include all works and equipment required as part of the overall project development .
+Costings were developed to include all works and equipment required as part of the overall project development.

-The costing for the landfill site is for what may be considered the overall first stage which includes the full development of Cell 1, as well as the purchase of all required equipment.
-It also includes the construction of the ancillary works described above such as access roads, buildings, lighting, leachate control systems and water supply and sanitation facilities.
+The costing for the landfill site is for what may be considered the overall first stage which includes the full development of Stage 1, as well as the purchase of all required equipment.
+It also includes the construction ancillary works described above such as access roads, buildings, lighting, leachate control systems and water supply and sanitation facilities.

-19.2.
+20.2.
 First Stage Capital Costs

-19.2.1.
+20.2.1.
 Landfill Construction Cost